-FDA assumes that hospitals, small community testing facilities, and other providers can afford the technical and administrative staff necessary to perform the studies, file the submissions, provide supplemental information, and continue an ongoing dialogue with the FDA to gain agency clearance or approval of an LDT.
+The FDA states that laboratories that develop LDTs are medical device manufacturers and must be subject to the same requirements.
+The agency assumes that hospitals, small community testing facilities, and other providers can afford the technical and administrative staff necessary to perform the studies, file the submissions, provide supplemental information, and continue an ongoing dialogue with the FDA to gain agency clearance or approval of an LDT.
 We are concerned that the costs associated with this duplicative regulatory structure will be significant for many healthcare facilities, forcing them to discontinue or scale back these services.
 Rather than improving innovation and health equity, as the agency suggests, this proposal will do the opposite by limiting patient access to these vital tests.